In addition to our core advocacy work, ELC receives funding to support several specific initiatives:

 Our Children/Our Schools

-Our Children/Our Schools is a statewide network of education, children’s rights and civil rights advocates and organizations throughout New Jersey.
-OC/OS members work together to support a vision of public education that is child-centered and that provides all students with excellent and equitable opportunities to learn.
+Our Children/Our Schools (OC/OS) is a statewide network of education, children’s rights and civil rights advocates and organizations throughout New Jersey.
+OC/OS members work together to support a vision of public education that is child-centered and provides all students with excellent and equitable opportunities to learn.
 ELC serves as an information source for participant groups and as a facilitator of communications, capacity building and advocacy campaigns.
 ELC also facilitates the spread of information beyond OC/OS to decision-makers, non-member organizations and advocates, and the press.

 Secondary Reform Project